enthought/mayavi/docs/source/mayavi/installation.rst

 :Windows:
-     Under Windows the best way to install Mayavi is to install a full Python distribution, such as `Enthought Canopy`_ or Pythonxy_.
+     Under Windows the best way to install Mayavi is to install a full Python distribution, such as `Enthought Canopy`_, Pythonxy_, or Anaconda_.
      Note that for Pythonxy, you need to check in 'ETS' in the installer, when selecting components.
 If you want to reduce the disk space used by Pythonxy, you can uncheck other components.